Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

 #### Powerpoint and Google Slides

 There are different tools you can use to help you present information.
-For this project we will be using a slideshow based tool.
-You can either use Powerpoint, if you have the software installed on your computer, or Google Slides, which is a free web-application that provides similar functionality.
+For this project, we will be using a slideshow based tool.
+You can either use Powerpoint if you have the software installed on your computer, or Google Slides, which is a free web application that provides similar functionality.

 You will be using these programs to create a slideshow that will run alongside your spoken presentation.
 This is the format you will be presenting your report research in.
 It should provide a visual aid to the information.
 It is up to you what you display and how many slides you have but here are some tips on creating the slideshow: